 In theory I get a half an hour lunch break, but you can’t take it during peak hours and in practice it’s often squeezed to the point of non-existence.
-There are all kinds of encroachments on our rights which seem small but are very significant.
-Workers in the coffee shops were recently told they can’t have drinks while they’re working, though a coffee costs 8p and tea even less.
+There are all kinds of encroachments on our rights which seem small but are significant.
+Workers in the coffee shops were told they can’t have drinks while they’re working, though a coffee costs 8p and tea even less.
 The taps are not drinking water taps!
-Some people are getting into work at quarter to six so a cup of tea is really pretty essential.
+Some people are getting into work at quarter to six so a cup of tea is essential.
 The manager responsible for that one got a huge bonus apparently.

 What are your bosses like?

 In general the managers are getting worse, as the result of a systematic policy.
 One who’d been working for three years was sacked because he was too friendly with the workers.
 The people who do move up the ranks are the people who are willing to make the most brutal decisions.

 How was the economic crisis affected your job and the way workers see things?

 People get sent home because of ‘overstaffing’ much more regularly.
 But SPS: it’s in the top 30 of the Financial Times’ top 100 UK companies.
 Last financial year their pre-tax profits were £235m!
 If anything, I’d say SPS has benefited from the recession, as it gives them an excuse to do what they want to workers.
 As a socialist, I’d still oppose attacks on workers even if the company was losing money, but in this situation it’s just absurd.

 A lot of people have been sacked.
 One guy had been working at the bar 9 years when I started and was sacked for something utterly trivial.
 I’ve made sure that everyone across the station knows about the company’s profit margins; it’s common knowledge now and there’s massive discontent, but people don’t see what we can do about it.
 A lot of them just hope to find different jobs.